MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 # we need admin access
   become: true

-# we have the admin access, now we can add the instructions to perform the task
+# we have the admin acess, now we can add the instructions to perform the task
 # getting the app running on web machine
   tasks:
   - name: Starting the app on web machine